-The SEND action plan will be reviewed on a 3-year cycle.
-This action plan has been developed by the Local Authority and its partners to develop and implement an integrated approach to the delivery of services for children and young people with SEND, with the aim of improving outcomes.
+The special educational needs and disabilities action plan will be reviewed on a 3-year cycle.
+This action plan has been developed by the Local Authority and its partners to develop and implement an integrated approach to the delivery of services for children and young people with special educational needs and disabilities, with the aim of improving outcomes.